toUpperCase78/formula1-datasets/README.md

 **Here are the datasets you can find:**

-- 2019 - 2023 Season Race Results
+- 2019 - 2024 Season Race Results
 - 2019 - 2023 Season Race Calendar
 - 2019 - 2023 Season Drivers
 - 2021 - 2023 Season Teams
+- 2022 - 2024 Season Qualifying Results
 - 2021 Season Sprint Qualifying Results
-- 2022 - 2023 Season Qualifying Results
+- 2022 - 2023 Season Sprint Race Results
 - 2023 Season Sprint Shootout Results
-- 2022 - 2023 Season Sprint Race Results
-- 2022 Season Driver of the Day Vote Results
+- 2022 - 2023 Season Driver of the Day Vote Results
 - Driver Ratings from Codemasters F1 2020 Official Video Game
 - Driver Ratings from EA & Codemasters F1 2021 / F1 22 / F1 23 Official Video Game
 - Race Results from Previous Seasons (2013 - 2018)

 ## Season Analyses

-**2022 Season analyses is here!
+**I lastly pubslihed 2022 Season analyses here!
 I highly recommend you to read everything and examine the visuals to learn what happened in the previous season!** The links belonging to this one and the previous season analyses are found in the table below:

 | F1 Season Analyses |
 |--------------------|